wp-plugins/testimonials-widget/readme.txt

 = Background & Thanks =
 Version 2.0.0 of Testimonials Widget is a complete rewrite based upon a composite of ideas from user feedback and grokking the plugins [Imperfect Quotes](http://www.swarmstrategies.com/imperfect-quotes/), [IvyCat Ajax Testimonials](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/), [Quotes Collection](http://srinig.com/wordpress/plugins/quotes-collection/), and [TB Testimonials](http://travisballard.com/wordpress/tb-testimonials/).
 Thank you to these plugin developers for their efforts that have helped inspire this rewrite.

+A cool thanks to RedRokk Library for the [redrokk_metabox_class](https://gist.github.com/1880770).
+It makes configuring metaboxes for your posts, pages or custom post types a snap.

 Prior to version 2.0.0, this plugin was a fork of [Quotes Collection by Srini G](http://srinig.com/wordpress/plugins/quotes-collection/) with additional contributions from j0hnsmith, ChrisCree and myself, comprock.